 Local SEO for Small Business: 6 Actions That Actually Move the Needle

-If your business serves a local or regional area, local SEO is the highest-ROI marketing channel available to you — and most businesses are barely scratching the surface.
+If your business serves a local or regional area, local SEO is one of the higher-ROI marketing channels available to local-services businesses - and most businesses are barely scratching the surface.

 People searching for "accountant in Munich" or "web agency Hamburg" are ready to buy.
 They're not browsing - they're comparing and shortlisting.
 If you're not showing up, a competitor is getting that call.